ServiceStackApps/RazorRockstars/src/RazorRockstars.WebHost/stars/dead/Cobain/Content.md

 His ancestry included Irish, English, Scottish, and German.
 Cobain's Irish ancestors migrated from County Tyrone of Northern Ireland in 1875.
-Researchers have found them to have been shoemakers, originally named Cobane, who came from the village of Inishatieve near Pomeroy, settling in Cornwall, Ontario, Canada, and then in Washington.[12]
+Researchers have found them to have been shoemakers, originally named Cobane, who came from the village of Inishatieve near Pomeroy, settling in Cornwall, Ontario, Canada, and then in Washington.
 Cobain had one younger sister named Kimberly, born on April 24, 1970.

 Cobain's family had a musical background.
 His maternal uncle Chuck Fradenburg starred in a band called